 Chairman of Vallex Group Companies

 Valeri Mejlumyan was born on 02.04.1951, in Alaverdi city of Toumanyan region.
-In 1969, finishing the secondary school after S. Shahumyan of Alavredi with a gold medal, he entered the Moscow University after M. Lomonosov, the mechanics and mathematics faculty (specialization - Liquids, gases and plasma mechanics).
+In 1969, finishing the secondary school after S. Shahumyan of Alaverdi with a gold medal, he entered the Moscow University after M. Lomonosov, the mechanics and mathematics faculty (specialization - Liquids, gases and plasma mechanics).

 In 1981-1984-s Valeri Mejlumyan studied in the hydromechanics department of post graduate school of the same university.
 V. Mejlumyan has a PhD in Physics and Mathematics: the dissertation topic - “First stage calculation of the collision of deformable bodies moving in supersonic speed”.